 However why does the media NOT mention some nice stories about these type of dogs?

-He was saying the the happiest dogs usually belong to homeless people because this imitates the way dogs act in the wild (travelling from one place to another, discovering new places, and not living inside crammed apartments, small backyards or even worse chained all day long)
+He was saying the the happiest dogs usually belong to homeless people because this mimics the way dogs act in the wild (travelling from one place to another, discovering new places, and not living inside crammed apartments, small backyards or even worse chained all day long)

 Homeless dogs rarely show separation anxiety, excessive barking, uncontrolled aggression issues and other behavioral problems.